 I love hot mulled cider during the autumn holidays and sabbats: Mabon, Halloween/Samhain and Thanksgiving.
 It is also a good addition to any Yule or Christmas celebration.
-Particularly when it is cold outside.
+Particularly when it’s cold outside.
 Zowie loves the cider as well.

-This is a classic hot beverage throughout New England, in which I live
+This is a classic hot beverage throughout New England, and I live in Maine :).
+There are variations on this wonderful drink, and most are as good.
+The aroma is amazing.

 This is not a very frugal recipe, unless you are lucky enough to have your own apple orchard and cider press.
-While I intend to have both of these one day, I have not realized the goal as of yet.
-Therefore, I have had to find ways to lesson the cost of making this.
+While I’d like to have both one day, I have not realized the all-important homesteading goal as of yet.
+Therefore, I have had to find ways to lessen the cost of making mulled cider.
 (See the Tips below.)

 Ingredients: